A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Abstract

-\abstract[Abstract]{A dynamic treatment regimen (DTR) is a set of decision rules to personalize treatments for an individual using their medical history.
-The Q-learning based Q-shared algorithm has been used to develop DTRs that involve decision rules shared across multiple stages of intervention.
-We show that the existing Q-shared algorithm can suffer from non-convergence due to the use of linear models in the Q-learning setup, and identify the condition in which Q-shared fails.
-Leveraging properties from expansion-constrained ordinary least-squares, we give a penalized Q-shared algorithm that not only converges in settings that violate the condition, but can outperform the original Q-shared algorithm even when the condition is satisfied.
-We give evidence for the proposed method in a real-world application and several synthetic simulations.
+{A dynamic treatment regimen (DTR) is a set of decision rules to personalize treatments for an individual using their medical history.
+The Q-learning-based Q-shared algorithm has been used to develop DTRs that involve decision rules shared across multiple stages of intervention.
+We show that the existing Q-shared algorithm can suffer from non-convergence due to the use of linear models in the Q-learning setup, and identify the condition under which Q-shared fails.
+We develop a penalized Q-shared algorithm that not only converges in settings that violate the condition, but can outperform the original Q-shared algorithm even when the condition is satisfied.
+We give evidence for the proposed method in a real-world application and several synthetic simulations. }